-In Part I, I discussed how to make the first three steps of Quick Turnaround Usability Testing (QTUT)—Sales & Kickoff, Recruitment, and Preparation—as short and efficient as possible.
-In Part II, I discuss the final two steps: Testing and Analysis & Reporting.
+In part I, I discussed how to make the first three steps of quick turnaround usability testing (QTUT)—sales and kickoff, recruitment, and preparation—as short and efficient as possible.
+In part II, I discuss the final two steps: Testing and analysis and reporting.

 - Step 2: Recruitment

 - Step 4: Testing

 It’s testing day.
 You have successfully recruited enough participants for the first day, but you feel a bit of panic as you make the finishing touches before the first participant arrives.
 You have a rough but solid test script.
 You have five attentive stakeholders in the observation room ready to begin taking notes.
 Now you need to execute the test and you need to compile results as you go along.